poidl/elephancy/README.md

 - awesome-typescript-loader
 - source-map-loader

-To install these, go to `frontend/typescript` and run
+To install these, go to the directory `frontend/typescript` and run

 ```
 npm install -g webpack
 npm install --save-dev typescript awesome-typescript-loader source-map-loader
 ```